 For this, we calculate the probability distribution functions of the absolute price return and the transaction interval.

-We plot the data on a semi-logarithmic scale, and see that both distributions fall on a straight line (at leas for the tails).
+We plot the data on a semi-logarithmic scale, and see that both distributions fall on a straight line (at least near the tails).

 This means that the distribution is exponential, and thus defined by a Poisson process.